grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 1. In the panel search pane, select the Visualizations tab and search for **Table**.
 1. Select the **TraceQL** tab from the query editor.
 1. On the **Panel editor**, enter a **Title** for your trace panel.
 1. Add an appropriate TraceQL query to search for traces that you would like to visualize in the dashboard.
 We’ll use a simple, static query as an example.
 You can write the TraceQL query as a template query to take advantage of other dashboard variables, if they exist.
-This lets you create dynamic queries based on these variables.
-  {{< figure class="float-right" src="/static/img/docs/panels/traces/screenshot-traces-dynamic-query.png" caption="Create a dynamic query" >}}
+This lets you create dynamic queries based on these variables. <br /> {{< figure src="/static/img/docs/panels/traces/screenshot-traces-dynamic-query.png" caption="Create a dynamic query" >}}

 When results are returned from a query, the results are rendered in the panel’s table.

-{{< figure class="float-right" src="/static/img/docs/panels/traces/screenshot-traces-returned-query.png" caption="Results of a returned query in the panel table" >}}
+{{< figure src="/static/img/docs/panels/traces/screenshot-traces-returned-query.png" caption="Results of a returned query in the panel table" >}}

 ### Use a variable to add other links to traces